 Turnip Selection and Storage

-Here are two raw turnip recipes—one for the root and one for the leaves—so you can get the most nutrition out of this delicious root vegetable.
+Here are two turnip salad recipes—one for the root and one for the leaves—so you can get the most nutrition out of this delicious root vegetable.

 - 1 tsp. sea salt